Tunisia attack to sap reserves but economy can avoid crisis

 "The parliamentary majority should enable approval of structural reforms delayed by the 2011-14 political transition, including financial sector reforms and laws on competition, bankruptcy and public-private partnerships."

 Financial markets reopened on Monday after the attack and indicated investors weren't panicking.
-The stock market .TUNINDEX dropped 1.0 percent and the dinar TND= fell only modestly against the dollar.
+The stock market dropped 1.0 percent and the dinar fell only modestly against the dollar.

 Arnaud Louis, director at Fitch Ratings, which in March raised its outlook for Tunisia's BB- foreign debt rating to stable from negative, said the attack would slow economic growth and damage a key source of foreign exchange.